Start9Labs/documentation/site/source/user-manual/dashboard-overview.rst

 * **Restart**

     * Be patient while services shut down.
 A *tune* will play, indicating the shutdown is complete.
-    * A gentle *bep* will sound when the Embassy is powered back on.
+    * A gentle *bep* will sound when the server is powered back on.
-    * A *chime* will sound when the Embassy is ready to use.
+    * A *chime* will sound when the server is ready to use.
 Please be patient as a Restart will take some time.

 * **Shutdown**

-    .. caution:: After a shutdown, the *only* way to turn your Embassy back on is to unplug it and plug it back in.
-As such, we do not recommend shutting down your Embassy when you are not physically near it.
+    .. caution:: After a shutdown, the *only* way to turn your server back on is to unplug it and plug it back in.
+As such, we do not recommend shutting down your server when you are not physically near it.
 Instead, you should use the restart option.

     * Be patient while services shut down, it may take some minutes.
 A *tune* will play, indicating the shutdown is complete.
-    * It is now safe to unplug the Embassy from power and the ethernet cable, if connected.
+    * It is now safe to unplug your server from power and the ethernet cable, if connected.

 * **System Rebuild**

     This action will tear down all service containers and rebuild them from scratch.
 No data will be deleted.
 This action is useful if your system gets into a bad state, and it should only be performed if you are experiencing general performance or reliability issues.
 It may take multiple minutes to complete.
-During this time, you will lose all connectivity to your Embassy.
+During this time, you will lose all connectivity to your server.